cch000/cineteca/README.md

-# movies-tui \[WIP\]
+# CINETECA \[WIP\]

-TUI-based movie library to keep track of watched movies in a directory.
+TUI movie library to keep track of watched movies in a directory and its subdirectories.

 ![](img/screenshot.png)